 “On Memorial Day…”

-What will YOU say?
+What did YOU say?

 Other than here’s-what’s-on-sale this weekend?

 Click-to-hear: two promos I scripted and produced for client stations.

 “The most urgent decisions are rarely the most important ones.”